spindriftgroup/oraclelinux/README.md

 available in your local software cache.
 These are copied into the VM, installed and removed from the VM.
 They are not removed from your local cache.

+### Local Vagrant installation

+If you are developing, building and testing these, once built the box is in the box/virtualbox directory.
+You can then add the basebox to vagrant (use --force if the box already exists):

+    $ vagrant box add ~/path/to/project/oraclelinux/box/virtualbox/ol67-1.0.0.box --name=ol67-1.0.0 --force

 ### Acknowledgments

 [boxcutter project](https://github.com/boxcutter/oraclelinux) for providing basebox configurations from which this project is forked.